A Photographer’s Guide to Light: Noticing Direct Reflections

 ‘Family of angles’ / David Bode

 Because of the law of reflection, you can fairly easily determine where the family of angles is located with respect to the camera.
-If you’re shooting a mirror-like object and you want to see a direct reflection of your light source in the mirror, you need to use a light source enough to fill the family of angles.
+If you’re shooting a mirror-like object and you want to see a direct reflection of your light source in the mirror, you need to use a light source large enough to fill the family of angles.

 If you don’t want to see a direct reflection of the light in the mirror, you need to position the camera and the light so that the light is not located in the family of angles.